geosolutions-it/MapStore2/docs/user-guide/measure.md

 ------------------

 Bearings measurements allow you to measure directions and angles.
 In the quadrant bearing system, the bearing of a line is measured as an angle from the reference meridian, either the north or the south, toward the east or the west.
-Bearings in the quadrant bearing system are written as a meridian, an angle, and a direction.
+Bearings in the quadrant bearing system are written as a meridian, an angle and a direction.
 For example, a bearing of N 30 W defines an angle of 30 degrees west measured from north.
 A bearing of S 15 E defines an angle of 15 degrees east measured from the south.

 * **Click** on *Measure Area* <img src="../img/measure-bear.jpg" style="max-width:90px;" />.